f0rt3hlulz/go_telegram_devops_bot/README.md

 - `/unsubscribe` or `/stop` &mdash; opt out from the schedule.
 - `/question [topic]` &mdash; send a question immediately; include a topic keyword to filter.
 - `/topics` &mdash; list all available subjects in the built-in bank.
+- `/stats` &mdash; view token usage and approximate OpenAI cost totals since startup.
+- `/language [code]` &mdash; change the language used for generated questions (run without arguments to see the supported list).
 - `/help` &mdash; recap controls.

 ## Customisation